 Sea lamprey(Petromyzon marinus) is a very special fish species.
-The species has been around for over 400 million years but is now at risk of disappearing completely in Sweden.
+The species has existed for over 400 million years but is now at risk of disappearing completely from Sweden.
 There are documented specimens that have grown to over one meter in length and weighed over two kilos.
 As adults, sea lampreys are parasites on larger fish, but also whales and seals.
-Using their special jaws, they suck on their prey, scrape out a wound and suck blood and body fluids.
+Using their specialized jaws, they attach to their host, scrape open a wound and feed on blood and body fluids.

 The species spawns in pairs, and both parents die after spawning